 The Reteti Elephant Sanctuary

-YZ expert Wies travelled to northern Kenya to explore the Reteti Elephant Sanctuary.
+YZ expert Wies traveled to northern Kenya to explore the Reteti Elephant Sanctuary.

 Poaching of adult elephants for their ivory is obviously one of the main contributors to the population of elephant young at Reteti, but this is far from the only reason for the sanctuary’s existence.
 Other contributing factors include manmade wells, drought, human–wildlife conflict, and natural mortality.
 All this combined contributes to the intake of between 5 and 10 youngsters per year, who are then cared for and raised by trained handlers before being released back into the wild.